pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 1. [Deploy Kubernetes](#2-deploy-kubernetes).

     !!!
 Attention
         For users who want to use an existing cluster, make sure to enable [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity){target=_blank}.
-Otherwise, the script provided in this documentation takes care of it when creating the cluster.
+For users creating a new cluster, the script provided in this documentation takes care of it.

 1. [Create an GCS bucket](#3-create-a-gcs-bucket) for your data and grant Pachyderm access.
 1. [Enable The Creation of Persistent Volumes](#4-persistent-volumes-creation)